afilini/lib/react-native/README.md

   onSinglePaymentRequest(event: SinglePaymentRequest): Promise<PaymentStatusContent> {
     // Do something with the event.
 Return a `PaymentStatusContent` to signal the service what you intend to do
     // with this payment.
 If you intend to accept the payment, send `new PaymentStatusContent.Pending()`.
 This signals
-    // the service that the payment is pending, and you will have to send it via NWC (not implemented yet).
+    // the service that the payment is pending, and you will have to send it via NWC (see below).
     // If you want to reject the payment send `new PaymentStatusContent.Rejected({ reason: 'User rejected' })`. return Promise.resolve(new PaymentStatusContent.Pending());
   }